mohitpai/journey-optimizer.en/help/using/campaigns/get-started-with-campaigns.md

 ## About campaigns {#about}

->[!IMPORTANT]
->
->This feature is only available to users with access to a Campaign related Product Profile such as Campaign administrator, Campaign approver, Campaign manager and/or Campaign viewer.
-For more information on how to assign product profiles, refer to [this page](../administration/permissions.md).

 Campaigns allow you to deliver one-time content to a specific segment using multiple channels.
 Unlike journeys, where actions are designed to be executed in sequence, campaigns execute actions simultaneously, either immediately, or on a specified schedule.

 This allows you to send simple ad-hoc batch communications for marketing use cases like promotional offers, engagement campaigns, announcements, legal notices, or policy updates.